BogdanovTimm/NotesOblivion/💻 IT/Programming Languages/C/Standard Library/IO/Input.md

     - `fgets()` - ???
 - characters:
     - `%c`  - character or whitespace
-    - ` %c` - non-white space character
+    - ` %c` - non-white space character.
+Helps to avoid reading new-line character that lasts from previous call to `scanf()`
     - `getchar()` - faster than `printf()`

 Rules: